Kadipa/kadipa.github.io/_pages/cv.md

 Education
 ======
 * Bachelor of Computer Science in Knowledge Engineering, University of Information Technology(UIT), 2017
-* Master of Engineering in Computational Intelligence Systems(CIS),King Mongkut's Institute of Technology Ladkrabang(KMITL), 2020
+* Master of Engineering in Computational Intelligence Systems(CIS), King Mongkut's Institute of Technology Ladkrabang(KMITL), 2020

 Work experience